 In 2022, we engaged an independent consultant to assist us in identifying climate-related risks and opportunities.
-Our commercial real estate, commercial, and residential lending portfolios, as well as our own physical locations, were evaluated for physical and transition risk through scenario analyses using industry-standard assumptions.
+Our commercial real estate, commercial and residential lending portfolios, as well as our own physical locations, were evaluated for physical and transition risk through scenario analyses using industry-standard assumptions.
 As outlined below, physical risks were segmented into acute and chronic risks; and transition risks were segmented into regulatory, technology, stakeholder and legal risks.

-Category Climate Risk Drivers Physical Risk Risks which arise from climate and weather-related events which can result in financial losses or other adverse organizational impacts Acute Hazard Increased severity and frequency of extreme weather events such as floods, hurricanes, droughts, wildfires, heat waves, cold waves Chronic Hazard Increase in mean temperatures, increase variability of precipitation patterns, sealevel rise

-Climate Risk Drivers Category Transition Risk Risks which arise from the Regulatory Policy/regulatory changes such as process of adjustment towards carbon taxes, building energy efficiency a low-carbon economy which standards, carbon footprint disclosures could prompt reassessment of value of a large range of assets Technology Cost parity of renewable energy, emission abatement advancement, market eschewal of enabling tech Stakeholder Shift away from carbon-intensive sectors by customers/consumers, investors, insurers, other lenders, suppliers/ vendors, and employees Increased settlement and litigation costs Legal associated due to impact on climate and
+Category Climate Risk Drivers Physical Risk Risks which arise from climate and weather-related events can result in financial losses or other adverse organizational impacts.
+Acute Hazard Increased severity and frequency of extreme weather events such as floods, hurricanes, droughts, wildfires, heat waves and cold waves.
+Chronic Hazard Increase in mean temperatures, increase variability of precipitation patterns and sea levels rise. process of a low-call prompt re Risks which arise from the process of adjustment towards a low-carbon economy could prompt reassessment of value Regulatory Policy/regulatory changes such as carbon taxes, building energy efficiency standard and carbon footprint disclosures. of a large range of assets.
+Technology Cost parity of renewable energy, emission abatement advancement and market eschewal of enabling tech.
+Stakeholder Shift away from carbon-intensive sectors by customers/consumers, investors, insurers, other lenders, suppliers/ vendors and employees.
+Legal Increased settlement and litigation costs associated due to impact on climate and environment.

 Scenario analyses were performed in 2022 using the Representative Concentration Pathway (RCP) 4.5 scenario for flood, fire and hurricane hazards.
-The RCP 4.5 scenario was chosen because it strikes a balance between two contrasting perspectives.
+The RCP4.5 scenario was chosen because it strikes a balance between two contrasting perspectives.
 The first perspective posits that significant climate action may take time, and mean temperatures over the coming years will reflect the state of the world as it is today.
 The second perspective presumes a targeted approach to climate is imminent (e.g., policy action, technological changes).
-More specifically, the RCP 4.5 scenario is described as an intermediate scenario with emissions peaking in the year 2040.
-RCP 4.5 is considered the most probable baseline scenario, considering the exhaustible character of non-renewable fuels.
+More specifically, the RCP4.5 scenario is described as an intermediate scenario with emissions peaking in the year 2040.